Cigar Review – Fausto FT127 by Tatuaje

 The second third was a bit mellower than the first.
 The pepper died down to about half its original strength, so I started retrohaling a little more frequently, picking up some fruit sweetness that reminded me of dates or some other dark dried fruit.
 On the finish, I picked up a black tea note that bounced off of the sweetness nicely.
 About halfway through the cigar, the 2” ash fell off, remaining somewhat solid despite falling about 5 feet.

 For me, the final third was where this cigar really came into its own.
-The pepper died down almost entirely, bringing the strength down to a surprisingly comfortable mild-to-medium-bodied.
-From here on out I got tobacco, coffee, and butterscotch with a finish that started totally clean, almost blank, and turned mildly sweet after about 10 seconds.
+The pepper died down almost entirely, bringing the strength down to a surprisingly comfortable mellow-to-medium-bodied.
+From here on out I got tobacco, coffee, and butterscotch with a finish that started totally clean, almost blank, and turned slightly sweet after about 10 seconds.
 With about an inch left and no pepper left, it was time to put this stogie down.

 Considering how insanely strong the first few minutes of this smoke were, I would have never expected it to mellow out so much by the end.
 But then again, both Don Pepin and Pete Johnson have been known to have a few tricks up their respective sleeves.
 If the Fausto FT127 had stayed as strong as it was in the beginning, it probably would’ve knocked me, or any other smoker, for that matter, completely horizontal.
 But if you can weather a brief storm of pepper, you’re in for a sweet, flavorful, one-of-a-kind smoke that you just might find yourself going back to, once you’ve eaten something and regained your ability to walk and form a complete sentence.
 I’m sure I’ve said this more than a few times, but here’s to another truly excellent cigar from the Johnson/Garcia team.